firavoyage/blogging/projects.md

   - paragraphs to lines
   - cheetsheets takeaway
   - for fun not for rating
+- leverage
+  - knowledge is the only thing
+  - away from the excessive diversion time
+  - you learn you write you create
+  - without being pushed to make fun "zheng huo"
 - perspectives
   - dark mode
   - low opacity blockquote